3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 and [Gitlab](https://docs.gitlab.com/ee/user/project/repository/gpg_signed_commits/index.html#adding-a-gpg-key-to-your-account) is set up correctly to provide GPG commit verification.

-### Create pull request with key
+### Create a pull request with key

-After everything is set up please issue pull request to this repo with signed `your-name-key-signed.asc`.
+After everything is set up, please issue a pull request to this repo with signed `your-name-key-signed.asc`.

 ### FAQ

 #### What to do when this key expires?

-There are 2 possible situations either it just expires or it is lost/compromised.
-In first case you should simply extend the validity time as described [here](https://unix.stackexchange.com/a/177310) before key expires.
+There are 2 possible situations either it just expires, or it is lost/compromised.
+In the first case, you should simply extend the validity time as described [here](https://unix.stackexchange.com/a/177310) before the key expires.
+Please note you should republish the key for which expiry was changed.
-Please not you should republish key for which expiry was changed.
-In second case you should revoke the key.
-Procedure is [here](https://superuser.com/a/1526287).
+In the second case, you should revoke the key.
+The procedure is [here](https://superuser.com/a/1526287).

-#### If we extend expiry every time why not to set "key does not expire"?
+#### If we extend expiry every time, why not set "key does not expire"?

 Because people forget about keys or stop using them for many reasons.
-If someone extends expiry time it means someone cares and the key is still in use.
+If someone extends expiry time, it means someone cares, and the key is still in use.